Two-Layer Reinforcement Learning-Assisted Joint Beamforming and Trajectory Optimization for Multi-UAV Downlink Communications: Introduction

 The remainder of this paper is organized as follows: The related works are summarized in Section \ref{relatedwork}.
 The system model and problem formulation are introduced in Section \ref{model}.
 The GNN-based beamforming is proposed in Section \ref{gnn} and the MAPPO-based multi-UAV trajectory planning is introduced in Section \ref{mappo}.
 Simulation results are discussed in Section \ref{simulation}.
-Finally, the conclusion and future work of this paper are summarized in Section \ref{cons}.
+Finally, the conclusion is summarized in Section \ref{cons}.